wp-plugins/bepro-listings/readme.txt

 * Increase to database length for website links
 * Major fix to ajax search filter and listing results

+= 2.1.29 (Jun 2014) =

+* Make category heading in the sidebar filter dynamic.
+* Preparation for origami

 == Upgrade Notice ==